joMusangu/mbs/README.md

 📊 Reporting tools for sales and occupancy

-How to run the backend: Clone the repo: https://github.com/joMusangu/mbs.git after cloning the repo open in vscode terminal run python manage.py runserver this creates a server that will give you a localhost test all apis on postman or through the localhost link, and see if the database succeeds
+How to run the backend: Clone the repo: https://github.com/joMusangu/mbs.git after cloning the repo open in vscode terminal run python3 manage.py runserver this creates a server that will give you a localhost test all apis on postman or through the localhost link, and see if the database succeeds